-Each utility and telecommunications utility subject to the privilege tax as provided in Section 7.12.060 shall file with the Bureau a report of the revenues earned within the corporate limits of the City for each consecutive 3 month period in the form and manner specified by the Bureau ("quarterly report").
+Each utility and telecommunications utility subject to the privilege tax as provided in Section 7.12.060 must file with the Bureau a report of the revenues earned within the corporate limits of the City for each consecutive three-month period in the form and manner specified by the Bureau ("quarterly report").

-A. The first quarterly report shall be filed on or before the first payment date of privilege tax.
-Subsequent quarterly reports shall be filed on or before February 15, May 15, August 15, and November 15 of each year.
+A. The first quarterly report must be filed on or before the first payment date of privilege tax.
+Subsequent quarterly reports must be filed on or before February 15th, May 15th, August 15th, and November 15th of each year.

-B. If a franchise is granted to a utility or telecommunications utility which is otherwise subject to the provisions of the Utility Privilege Tax Law, the utility or telecommunications utility shall file a report with Bureau within 10 days after the franchise becomes effective showing the Gross Revenues earned for the proportionate period of the quarter prior to the franchise being granted.
+B. If a franchise is granted to a utility or telecommunications utility which is otherwise subject to the provisions of the Utility Privilege Tax Law, the utility or telecommunications utility must file a report with Bureau within 10 days after the franchise becomes effective showing the Gross Revenues earned for the proportionate period of the quarter prior to the franchise being granted.